PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 https://www.thisisant.com/forum/viewthread/7362/

-a training tracker open source project (Dr. Ing.
+A TRAINING TRACKER (open source project, Dr. Ing.
 Rainer Blind)

 Feature request: adding option to live stream of sensor data to Matlab or Python trough a MQQT Brocker #34

 https://github.com/rainerblind/aTrainingTracker/issues/34

-a training tracker stores data in .csv format on the smartphone, as well as in other formats
+A TRAINING TRACKER stores data in .csv format on the smartphone, as well as in other formats

 https://forums.garmin.com/apps-software/mobile-apps-web/f/garmin-connect-web/226152/does-someone-work-on-the-android-application-a-training-tracker/1068421#1068421